reeddunkle/Hacker_News_Article_Topics/README.md

 python newscomb/hn_scrape.py --count 20
 ```

-After you've done this, you can extract and display keywords from the articles:
+After you've done this, you can extract and display keywords from the articles (see first gif):

 ```
 python newscomb/topic_modeling.py